operasoftware/devopera/articles/_posts/2013-06-12-understanding-3d-transforms.md

 	</body>
 	</html>

-<p class="note">Note: In this article, we are using un-prefixed versions of relevant properties. <a href="http://caniuse.com/#search=transforms">Some current browsers, however, and some older browser versions, still require a prefix</a>.</p>
+<p class="note">Note: In this article, we are using unprefixed versions of relevant properties. <a href="http://caniuse.com/#search=transforms">Some current browsers, however, and some older browser versions, still require a prefix</a>.</p>

 You've probably noticed that we applied our `perspective` property to `#stage` rather than to its child elements.
 That's because `perspective` sets the stage, so to speak, for the transforms applied to its children ([Figure 3](#perspective1)).
 Without the `perspective` property, your transforms may appear flat and two-dimensional ([view perspective demo](perspective.html)).